Share:

 | First Frame Render | <50ms (consistent) | <50ms (fastest) |

-| FPS Performance | 60 FPS (stable) | 60–120 FPS (stable under load) |
+| FPS Performance | 60 FPS (stable, complex scenes vary) | 60–120 FPS (stable under load) |

-| Memory Usage (iOS) | Higher (bridge overhead) | ~100MB less with Impeller |
+| Memory Usage (iOS) | High (bridge overhead) | Lower (~100MB less with Impeller) |

 | Learning Curve | ✔ Shorter (JS familiarity) | ✘ Steeper (Dart required) |